The Triangle Condition for the Marked Random Connection Model: Introduction

 \subsection{Phase transition in percolation}

 For percolation, each edge of the hypercubic lattice is retained independently with fixed probability $p\in[0,1]$.
 It is well-known that the model undergoes a phase transition: in any dimension $d\ge2$ there is a $p_c\in(0,1)$ such that for $p<p_c$ there is no infinite cluster and if $p>p_c$ there is a unique infinite cluster.
 Behaviour of the model at (and near) the critical threshold $p_c$ is a major theme in probability theory.
-Indeed, we have good control on the critical behaviour in two regimes: \begin{itemize} \item if $d=2$, then planarity and the link with complex analysis allows a refined description of the critical behaviour (to some extent only on the triangular lattice), see \cite{SmirnWerne01,Werne09,BolloRiord06} and references therein; \item if $d$ is large (at least $d>6$), then Hara and Slade \cite{HarSla90} established the famous triangle condition, which implies that various critical exponents exist and take on their mean-field values \cite{AizNew84,AizBar91,Ngu87,KozNac09,KozNac11,HeyHof17,hutchcroft2021derivation}, see also \cite{HeyMat20} for a corresponding result for site percolation.
+Indeed, we have good control on the critical behaviour in two regimes: \begin{itemize} \item if $d=2$, then planarity and the link with complex analysis allows a refined description of the critical behaviour (to some extent only on the triangular lattice), see \cite{SmirnWerne01,Werne09,BolloRiord06} and references therein; \item if $d$ is large (at least $d>6$), then Hara and Slade \cite{HarSla90} established the famous triangle condition, which implies that various critical exponents exist and take on their mean-field values \cite{AizNew84,BarAiz91,Ngu87,KozNac09,KozNac11,HeyHof17,hutchcroft2021derivation}, see also \cite{HeyMat20} for a corresponding result for site percolation.
 While it is generally believed that $d>6$ is sufficient, current proof techniques only allow the proof for $d\ge11$ \cite{FitHof17}.
 Already \cite{HarSla90} show it for $d>6$ under an additional spread-out assumption. \end{itemize} The focus of the present paper is on the second case, which we coin the ``mean-field regime''.
-The triangle condition, and hence the mean-field value of various critical exponents, has also been established for long-range percolation in lower dimension provided that the edge occupation probability is decaying slowly enough \cite{HeyHofSak08, CheSak15,CheSak19}.
-The triangle condition for the random connection model, a continuum percolation model where vertices are given as a Poisson point process, was proven recently \cite{HeyHofLasMat19}.
-Similarly, it has been established for non-amenable graphs under varying assumptions \cite{Schon01,Schon02,Hutch20b}.
+Indeed, it has been shown that certain mean-field critical exponents exist for a wide range of (discrete and continuous) models provided that the dimension is large enough \cite{HeyHofLasMat19,HeyHofSak08}.
+This therefore substantiates the postulated \emph{universality} of critical exponents.
+The principle workhorse in showing the mean-field critical exponents in Euclidean spaces is the establishment of the triangle condition, which has also been verified for non-amenable graphs under varying assumptions \cite{Schon01,Schon02,Hutch20b}.
+However, all of the above papers crucially rely on the independence of edge occupation, and the question we put forward is: